nkgup2349/AI_Pro/README.md

 ##💡 Future Improvements

-Integration with PDF/Docx parsers for resume extraction
+-Integration with PDF/Docx parsers for resume extraction

-Admin dashboard for managing job postings and uploads
+-Admin dashboard for managing job postings and uploads

-MongoDB integration for persistent candidate storage
+-MongoDB integration for persistent candidate storage

-More refined NLP techniques for deeper semantic analysis
+-More refined NLP techniques for deeper semantic analysis